evilC/AutoHotInterception/README.md

 Pid
 ```

-## Modes
+## Input Detection
-There are two modes of operation for AHI, and both can be used simultaneously.
+AHI has two input detection modes - *Context Mode* and *Subscription Mode*, and both can be used simultaneously.

 ### Context mode
 Context mode is so named as it takes advantage of AutoHotkey's [Context Sensitive Hotkeys](https://autohotkey.com/docs/Hotkeys.htm#Context).
 As such, only Keyboard Keys and Mouse Buttons are supported in this mode.
 Mouse Movement is not supported.

-In context mode, you create a "Context Manager" object which turns on/off a set of AHK hotkeys for you.
+In context mode, you create a *Context Manager* object which turns on/off a set of AHK hotkeys for you.
 You wrap your hotkeys in an #if block which is controlled by the manager.

 Create a Context Manager for the keyboard or mouse, pass it the Interception ID of the device.